open5e/open5e/source/monsters/tome-of-beasts/T/degenerate-titan.rst

 fists onto the ground, creating a shockwave in a line 60 feet long and 10 feet wide.
-Each creature in the line takes 35 (10d6) force damage and is flung up 20 feet away from the titan and knocked prone; a successful DC 18 Dexterity saving throw halves the damage and prevents the creature from being flung or knocked prone.
+Each creature in the line takes 35 (10d6) force damage and is flung up 20 feet away from the titan and knocked :ref:`srd:prone`; a successful DC 18 Dexterity saving throw halves the damage and prevents the creature from being flung or knocked prone.
 A creature that’s flung against an unyielding object such as a wall or floor takes 3 (1d6) bludgeoning damage for every 10 feet it was thrown.
-If it collides with another creature, that creature must succeed on a DC 18 Dexterity saving throw or take the same damage (1d6 bludgeoning per 10 feet) and be knocked prone.
+If it collides with another creature, that creature must succeed on a DC 18 Dexterity saving throw or take the same damage (1d6 bludgeoning per 10 feet) and be knocked :ref:`srd:prone`.

 **Shout of the Void (Recharge 4-6).** The degenerate titan utters a scream that rends reality in a 30-foot cone.
 Any ongoing spell